Too Cute Crisis: Premise

 Liza Luna is an alien from the space empire Azatos, an advanced civilization with numerous planets under its control.
 As a member of the survey team, Liza comes to investigate Earth as a first step to its invasion.
-At first, she wanted to destroy Earth due to its civilization being at far lower level than hers, but begins to rethink her plan after stopping by a café and encounters a cat, a creature that is "too cute" and couldn't be found on any other planet in the universe.
+At first, she wanted to destroy Earth due to its civilization being at far lower level than hers, but begins to rethink her plan after stopping by a café and encounters a cat, a creature that is "too cute" and could not be found on any other planet in the universe.